-Materials: Hand blown clear green and brown crystal glass, white on the inside (incamiciato).
-Plastic canopy, Bakelite or metal socket.
+Materials: UFO or witch hat style lamp made of hand blown clear green and brown crystal glass.
+White on the inside (incamiciato).
+Plastic canopy, Bakelite or metal E27 socket.

 Cord Length: 60 cm / 23.62’’